ringcentral/engage-digital-api-docs/docs/webhooks/events.md

 !!! warning "New content events"
     To be notified of new content from customers you should watch for content.imported but be careful as you will receive more than just customer contents.

-    In particular the ​`content.imported` event means imported from a DD point of view, it notifies all interactions coming directly from the synchronized source.
-For example you publish a post on a managed facebook page without using the DD, a content.imported webhook will be triggered.
+    In particular the ​`content.imported` event means imported from an Engage Digital point of view, it notifies all interactions coming directly from the synchronized source.
+For example you publish a post on a managed facebook page without using Engage Digital, a content.imported webhook will be triggered.
 For the Chat automatic welcome message (initial message) of the conversation will also be imported.
 So it’s not only customer message, this is a bit more complicated and some filtering may be required.
 To ignore those messages you will filter based on the status field to segregate actionable contents from customer Vs source itself.

-    Similarly, to be notified when a content has been exported from the DD to the source, you should watch for ​`content.exported` (new content) which will also notify automatic messages like survey or auto response and ​`content.update_exported` for update on existing content.
+    Similarly, to be notified when a content has been exported from Engage Digital to the source, you should watch for ​`content.exported` (new content) which will also notify automatic messages like survey or auto response and ​`content.update_exported` for update on existing content.

     Finally, if you need more granular or earlier notification about contents creation, you can subscribe to ​`content.discussion_initiated` (new discussion), ​content.replied (reply on a message) and `content.approved​` (content has been approved).